Awards – Pat Coulston, California Department of Fish and Wildlife

 Chapter Historian – Sean Luis, NOAA Fisheries

-Communications – Lisa Thompson, Sacramento Regional County Sanitary District and Brittany Davis, University of California-Davis
+Communications – Lisa Thompson, Sacramento Regional County Sanitation District and Brittany Davis, University of California-Davis

 Conservation – Gary Sprague, NOAA Fisheries